71emj/compare/README.md

 ## Features
 * Basic name-value matching similar to switch.
 * Multiple case matching, supporting || and && operators.
-* Allows infinite chaining, with exception of attaching methods to end case method (see onEnd()).
+* Allows infinite chaining, with exception of attaching methods to end case method (see Ended()).
-* Basic debug function passed as first argument in end case method (see onEnd()), allowed user to see the parameters passed as matching targes.
+* Basic debug function passed as first argument in end case method (see Ended()), allowed user to see the parameters passed as matching targes.
 * Individual case can take second/third argument as variable/callback/both(in order of value, cb) (see toCase()).

 ## Installation